reimagined/resolve/packages/core/redux/README.md

 ### `createActions`

 Generates [Redux actions](https://redux.js.org/basics/actions) using a reSolve aggregate.
 This function uses [`sendCommandRequest`](#sendcommandrequest) to pass a command from Redux to the server side.
-The generated actions are named after the aggregate commands.
+The generated actions are named after the aggregate aggregate.
 Arguments:

 - `aggregate` - reSolve aggregate
 - `extendActions` - actions to extend or redefine resulting actions